sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/accessibility/detailed-checklist.md

 - Related form elements are grouped with `<fieldset>`.
   - Example: A group of radio buttons should be grouped within a `fieldset`
 - Any errors are correctly associated with the relevant input.
+  - Tip: Use `aria-describedby` to quickly link any relevant labels to the input.
 - It is possible to identify error, warning and success states of the form through text.
   - We cannot assume that a user can identify these through color alone.